RichardDooling/Entertainment_Law/Deal_Obligations/Deal_Obligations.md

 not quite.
 In those cases the editors didn’t respond.
 Here Zackheim offered to help.
 Curtiss was insulted.
 And then sued.

-Curtiss says that the REAL reason is the impending NAL pull out.
+Curtiss says that the *real* reason is the impending NAL pull out.
 Doubleday is selling the rights to the paperback.

 What about publisher obligations to market and promote an author's book?
 That's yet another case.